 If you’ve read this blog much, you know I recommend many books.
 I’m a firm believer in books.
 That goes against the grain in today’s high tech, plugged-in society, I realize.

 Have you seen the episode from the original Star Trek where a lawyer defends Captain Kirk using—gasp!—books?
 The lawyer didn’t put his trust in computers.
 That episode made a statement about the value of books that’s every bit as relevant and true now as it was when the episode first aired.

-Recently I came across another blog entry about what should be included in a survival library and came across some good ideas.
+I came across someone else’s thoughts about what should be included in a survival library and found some good ideas.
 Here are two similar sets of broad categories that were suggested.

 I’m sure you’re well aware that there are plenty of places for getting both new and used books.
 Good places for used books includes used book stores, library and college book sales and the Paperbackswap site.

 Now here’s a challenge to take this idea even further.
 You may already have a substantial book collection, whether you call it a survival library or not.
 Are there special books you’d like to have when things get weird?
 Have you prioritized and put those prized books on shelves where you can easily get to all of them without hunting around for them?

 For example, your top two shelves might contain the books you’d grab in a hurry.
 Would you be able to put that mini library in a suitcase or a couple of dry boxes?
 This would be your ultimate survival library.

 You don’t have to play the old game of which one or two books you’d have if you were stranded on a deserted island.
 However, having carefully chosen useful and entertaining books at your disposal may indeed be crucial for survival for you and your family.